Class use only. Do not cite w/o permission.

 (b)nor absolute univocity of "objective" expressions

-(c)thus they cannot be replaced by conceptual content w/o distorting meaning of the expression
+(c)thus they cannot be replaced by conceptual content w/o distorting meaning

 (2)thus indication whenever reference to speaker is irreducible